stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 side.
-Function implementations in functional programming languages often have this more mathematical look compared to implementations in imperative  languages, which often consist describe not *what* to compute, but *how* to compute it by describing an algorithm as a sequence of imperative statements.
-We will later see that this more imperative style is also available in Idris, but whenever possible we prefer the more declarative style.
+Function implementations in functional programming languages often have this more mathematical look compared to implementations in imperative  languages, which often describe not *what* to compute, but *how* to compute it by describing an algorithm as a sequence of imperative statements.
+We will later see that this imperative style is also available in Idris, but whenever possible we prefer the declarative style.

 As can be seen in the REPL example, functions can be invoked by passing the arguments separated by whitespace.
-No parentheses are necessary.
+No parentheses are necessary unless one of the expressions we pass as the function's arguments contains itself additional whitespace.
 This comes in very handy when we apply functions only partially (see later in this tutorial).

 Note that, unlike `Integer` or `Bits8`, `Bool` is not a primitive